Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model

-To compare model performance between the full and reduced models, we use a statistical measure that calculates a trade off between how well the model fits the data (goodness of fit) with how complex the model is (number of estimated parameters) \cite{Qureshi2019}.
-To quantify this comparison, we use the AICc and BIC to calculate a regression between the model output and the data \cite{Wit2012}.
+To compare model performance between the original and reduced models, we compute the AICc and BIC indices, statistical measures that balance the models' fit to the data (goodness of fit) and the model complexity (the number of estimated parameters) \cite{Qureshi2019}.
+The AICc index, derived from a frequentist perspective, overestimates the model fit to the data, whereas the BIC index, derived from a Bayesian perspective, underestimates it.
+These indices are commonly calculated for model selection and, if in agreement, provide confidence that the model selected balances over- and underfitting \cite{Burnham2002}.
 We assume that the residual errors are independent and identically distributed with mean zero and finite variance.
-By predicting the maximum likelihood estimate, which is equivalent to minimizing the least squares error $J$ (equation \eqref{J}), we compute
+By predicting the maximum likelihood estimate, or equivalently minimizing the least squares error $J$ (equation \eqref{J}), we compute

-where $N$ is the number of data points and $\hat{p}$ the length of the optimized parameter subset vector $\hat{\mathbf{\theta}}$ \cite{Burnham2002}.
-To compare the models, we report the relative index of each model from the minimal model, that is
+where $N$ is the number of data points, $\hat{p}$ the dimension of the optimized parameter subset $\hat{\mathbf{\theta}}$ \cite{Burnham2002}.
+To compare the models, we report the relative index of model $m_i$ from the minimal model, that is,